Tidone/linkwarden-viewer/README.md

 4. Add/Delete/Modify tags for each link.
 5. Add/Delete/Modify folders (collections).

-## Installation
+## Build

-### Chrome

 1. Clone the repository.
 2. Run `yarn install`.
 3. Run `TARGET_BROWSER=CHROME yarn build` or `TARGET_BROWSER=FIREFOX yarn build` to build the extension files.

-4. Install the extension:
+## Installation

+### Chrome

+1. Build the extension
-   1. Open Chrome and go to `chrome://extensions`.
+2. Open Chrome and go to `chrome://extensions`.
-   2. Enable Developer mode by toggling the switch in the top right corner.
+3. Enable Developer mode by toggling the switch in the top right corner.
-   3. Click on `Load unpacked` and select the `dist` folder in the cloned repository.
+4. Click on `Load unpacked` and select the `dist` folder in the cloned repository.

 ### Firefox

 1. Download the signed addon file from the latest github release.
 2. Open Firefox and go to `about:addons`.
 3. Go to `Settings (gear symbol in the top right corner of the page) -> Install Add-On From File`
-4. Select the `extension.zip` file
+4. Select the `extension.xpi` file

 ## Demonstration